 We provide for all kinds of SEN within the four main areas described in the new Code of Practice, June 2014.
 These are:

 - Social, mental and emotional health difficulties

 - Sensory and/or physical needs

-If you require further information about the provision for SEND in the school please contact the Special Needs Co-ordinator, SENCO (SENCO@trinity.nottingham.sch.uk), or the designated member of the Senior Leadership Team via the school office.
+If you require further information about the provision for SEND in the school please talk to the SLT or contact the Special Needs Co-ordinator, SENCO SENCO@trinity.nottingham.sch.uk.

 Points of contact for SEND

 At The Trinity Catholic school the SENCO, Mrs E Aitchison, is responsible for the day to day operation of the SEND policy.
-The Deputy SENCO is Mrs P Latimer and Mr S McClafferty is the member of Senior Leadership attached to SEND.
-All SEN provision is co-ordinated from the Emmaus Centre, situated between the two school sites on Kingsbury Drive, and Elim located in the Lower School on Beechdale Road.
-All staff and governors contribute to the implementation of the policy which will be reviewed within the school year.
-The Link Governor for SEND is Mrs S Morris.
+The Deputy SENCO is Mrs P Latimer and Mr Shenton is the member of Senior Leadership attached to SEND.
+All SEN provision is co-ordinated from the Emmaus Centre bungalow situated between the two school sites on Kingsbury Drive and Beechdale Road.
+The governor link for SEND is Mrs S Morris.
+All staff and governors contribute to the implementation of the policy.
+The policy is reviewed annually.

 Identification and Assessment: Record keeping and review

 SEND records from primary schools are used to identify those pupils already on the SEND register.
 The SENCO visits the primary schools in the Academy Trust to discuss the needs of the pupils and to understand the provision that has been made for them at the primary school.